aniketrajnish/Unity-WebGPU-PBR-Maps-Generator/README.md

 - Make sure to enable the `WebGPU` backend to take advantage of GPU acceleration.
 Instructions [here](https://discussions.unity.com/t/early-access-to-the-new-webgpu-backend-in-unity-2023-3/933493).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Currently working on-
-Currently working on better algorithms for generating the maps that give better results.
+- Better algorithms for generating the maps that give better results.
+- Incorporating deep learning models to estimate the height information from the color information instead of just doing a greyscale conversion.

 ## License
 MIT